felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 **3.5.
 Decision Score Effectiveness**

 How well does the current decision score predict which borrowers are more likely to default within 12 months?

-**SQL methods :**

-- Filter applications table to keep only score data: Reduce applications to only the fields needed for this analysis and remove rows without a score.
-Keep application_id and decision_score.
-- Filter loans table, enforce full 12-month observation window, and create the 12-month default outcome flag: Reduce loans to only the columns needed for the analysis and ensure every loan had enough time to default within 12 months.
-  - Keep only loan_id, application_id, origination_date, and default_date.
-  - Keep only loans in 2023 and 2024 ( omit every loan in 2025 ) so each loan has a full 12-month observation window in the 2023–2025 dataset.
-  - Create defaulted_12m : Set the value to 1 if the loan defaulted within 12 months of origination, otherwise set it to 0.
-A loan counts as defaulted within 12 months only when default_date exists and occurs within 12 months after origination_date.
-- Join scored applications to originated loans: Join the filtered application table to the filtered loan table on application_id to bring together loan_id, decision_score, and defaulted_12m.
-- Create decision score buckets for risk comparison: Generate score_band by grouping the numeric decision score into ordered score ranges (for example deciles or fixed score intervals).
-- Aggregate score band performance:
-  - Group the dataset by score_band
-  - create loan_count as the number of loans in each score band
-  - create defaults_12m_count as the total number of loans that defaulted within 12 months in each score band.
-  - Create default_rate_12m as defaults_12m_count / loan_count.
-  - Create score_band_rank so the results sort from lowest score band (highest risk) to highest score band (lowest risk).

-**Python methods :**
-- None, python is used to visualize the chart without further data modeling steps.

 <p align="center">
   <img src="Charts/03_5_decision_score_effectiveness.png" style="width:100%;">